 - Not willing to comply with monitoring.

 Other aspects of management

 We recommend adding a statin in high-risk patients.
+Atorvastatin 20mg daily is the NICE-recommended therapy for CKD.
 Other issues are considered in the short Edinburgh protocol that is downloadable at the foot of this page.

 - Got PKD? – landing page for patients, GPs and others seeking info